DerejeKitaw/SharepointFrameWork/README.md

 cd hellworld-webpart
 yo @microsoft/sharepoint

-# befor running check the dev certificate for web pack.
+# Befor running check the dev certificate for web pack.
 This will help to run https in a local host during development gulp trust-dev-cert